 Now, another big change that’s coming up has to do with RAM.
 Namely, DDR5 will be replacing DDR4 as the mainstream RAM solution in PCs.
 So, what is DDR5 and how does it differ from its predecessor?
 We’ll answer that in the article below, so read on!

 To start off with the titular question: what is DDR5?

 Well, as we’ve established in the introduction, DDR5 is a type of RAM.
 And what RAM stands for is Random-Access Memory.

 Its purpose?
-It essentially functions like your PC’s short-term memory i.e., it stores relatively small amounts of important data that your CPU or GPU needs to be able to access quickly so that the programs running on the PC could work properly.
+It essentially functions as your PC’s short-term memory, i.e., it stores relatively small amounts of important data that your CPU or GPU needs to be able to access quickly so that the programs running on the PC could work properly.

 That said, RAM is extremely fast, but it also a type of volatile memory, which means that it can only store data while it is powered.
 When the power is cut off, all of the data stored in the RAM is erased, so it’s clear as to why it’s not used as a long-term storage solution.